stevenjnovotny/Quad-Controller/README.md

 ### Non-idealities and robustness (scenario 4) ###

-In this section, teh controller was tested for non-idealities and robustness.
+In this section, the controller was tested for non-idealities and robustness.
 IN this scenario, a configuration is presented with 3 quads that are all are trying to move one meter forward.
 However, this time, these quads are all a bit different:
  - The green quad has its center of mass shifted back
  - The orange vehicle is an ideal quad
  - The red vehicle is heavier than usual